 The general requirements for Flexible Pay are:

-- All regular, Professional and Scientific and SEIU employees are eligible for an exceptional performance award.
+- All regular Professional and Scientific, SEIU, and Merit staff are eligible for an exceptional performance award.

-- All regular, Professional Scientific, SEIU and Merit employees are eligible for a SPOT Award.
+- All regular Faculty, Institutional Officers, Professional Scientific, SEIU, and Merit employees are eligible for a Spot Award.

 - Flexible Pay may be awarded at any time during the year.